andrewmw94/andrewmw94.github.io/hobbies.md

 ### Brazilian Jiu-Jitsu

 I started this in graduate school and find it is one of my favorite ways to exercise.
-I compete in no-gi divisions.
+I competed in no-gi divisions.

 ![Jiu Jitsu](/assets/jiujitsu.png)